edumserrano/webpack-module-federation-with-angular/code-demos/web-component-directive-ng16/README.md

 ### Dev platform

 When you run the mfe1 app you will see the text `MFE1 dev platform`.
-This is to call out the fact that the mfe1 app is not exposed in its entirety via webpack module federation, only the [remote-bootstrap.ts](/code-demos/web-component-directive-ng16/mfe1-ng16/src/app/my-standalone-component/my-standalone-component-bootstrap.ts) file that executes the `bootstrapMyComponentAsync` function is.
+This is to call out the fact that the mfe1 app is not exposed in its entirety via webpack module federation, only the [remote-bootstrap.ts](/code-demos/web-component-directive-ng16/mfe1-ng16/src/app/my-standalone-component/remote-bootstrap.ts) file that executes the [bootstrapMyComponentAsync](/code-demos/web-component-directive-ng16/mfe1-ng16/src/app/my-standalone-component/my-standalone-component-bootstrap.ts) function is.
 Everything else in the mfe1 app is there only with the sole purpose of supporting the local development of the mfe1 app, more specifically, the development of the `MyStandaloneComponent` Angular component.

 > **Note**
 >
-> The `MyStandaloneComponent` Angular component an input and an output which aren't used on the mfe1 app.
+> The `MyStandaloneComponent` Angular component has an input and an output which aren't used on the mfe1 app.
 Only the shell is setting the input and consuming the output event.
 >
 > We could have added more code to the mfe1 app that would exercise the inputs and outputs and without causing any side effect to the `MyStandaloneComponent` when exported.
 However, this wasn't done with the sole reason of keeping the mfe1 app as simple as possible.
 >